darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 : Export the current shortcut mappings for one or all of your devices (keyboard/mouse, midi, game controller) to an external file.
 The dialog will show you how many shortcuts exist for each device.

 import...
 : Import shortcut mappings from an external file for one or all of your devices.
 When loading a device, you can chose to assign it a different number.
 This can for example be used to exchange midi layouts.
 Before loading, you can chose to wipe the specific device first.
 When loading all from an empty file, this will effectively delete all your shortcuts.

 restore...
-: Restore your shortcut mappings to (a) The mappings shipped with darktable by default, (b) The start of your current session, or (c) The point at which the shortcut mapping screen was last opened.
+: Restore your shortcut mappings to (a) The mappings shipped with Ansel by default, (b) The start of your current session, or (c) The point at which the shortcut mapping screen was last opened.
 When restoring, you can choose to leave any additional shortcuts that were added after the relevant checkpoint as they are, so that only changed shortcuts are restored to their previous meaning.
 Or you can choose to first clear all shortcuts and just load the restore point.

 ## deleting default shortcuts

-When launching the application, darktable loads default shortcuts first, and then loads user-defined shortcuts on top.
+When launching the application, Ansel loads default shortcuts first, and then loads user-defined shortcuts on top.
 This allows default shortcuts to be overridden with a new action but prevents them from being deleted (since the deleted shortcut will be automatically reloaded on the next restart).

 There are two ways to delete default shortcuts:

 ### prevent default shortcuts from being reloaded

 Disable [preferences > miscellaneous > interface > load default shortcuts at startup](./miscellaneous.md) to prevent default shortcuts from being reloaded.
-While this option is disabled, darktable will only load user-defined shortcuts and any defaults that you have not subsequently deleted or overridden.
+While this option is disabled, Ansel will only load user-defined shortcuts and any defaults that you have not subsequently deleted or overridden.

 ### override default shortcut with a no-op action

 You can _override_ the action of a default shortcut by assigning an identical shortcut to the "global/no-op" action (which does nothing).
-You can do this either in the shortcut mapping screen (above) or by directly editing your `$HOME/.config/darktable/shortcutsrc` file.
-If you want to disable a lot of default shortcuts the latter option is recommended (you must exit darktable first).
-For example, the following default shortcuts are defined in `shortcutsrc` for switching views in darktable:
+You can do this either in the shortcut mapping screen (above) or by directly editing your `$HOME/.config/Ansel/shortcutsrc` file.
+If you want to disable a lot of default shortcuts the latter option is recommended (you must exit Ansel first).
+For example, the following default shortcuts are defined in `shortcutsrc` for switching views in Ansel:

 ```
 d=global/switch views/darkroom